5 Savings Accounts that Beat Them All in 2017

 2. Salem Five Direct eOne Savings Account

-What makes it stand out: An incredible 1.50% APY.
+What makes it stand out: An incredibly competitive APY.

-Review: The eOne Savings Account offers an outstanding 1.50% APY with no monthly fees.
+Review: The eOne Savings Account offers a competitive APY with no monthly fees.
 But, a minimum deposit of $100 is needed to open the account.
 The eOne Savings Account boasts free online banking and a user-friendly banking app.
 It’s the best online saving account deal if you’re able to make the $100 deposit.

 3. Barclay’s Online Savings Account